Obsidian-StudiosInc/jem/README.md

 ```
  - To build documentation add -D BUILD_DOC=ON to either

+ - To build using ninja instead of autotools add -G Ninja to either

 ## COMPILING:
+jem can be compiled via autotools or ninja

+### Autotools
- - After configuring via cmake, to compile jem run make as normal in
+After configuring via cmake, to compile jem run make as normal in the
-   the root directory of the sources.
+root directory of the sources.
 ```
    make
 ```